nunomaduro/termwind/README.md

 </p>

 ------
 **Termwind** allows you to build unique and beautiful PHP command-span applications, using the **[Tailwind CSS](https://tailwindcss.com/)** API.
-In short, it's like Tailwind CSS, but for the PHP command-span applications.
+In short, it's like Tailwind CSS, but for the PHP command-line applications.

 ## Installation & Usage